 Girandella Beach, Rabac

-Another one of the beaches in Istria with Blue Flag status, Girandella Beach lies near the small tourist enclave of Rabac.
+Another one of the Istria beaches with Blue Flag status, Girandella Beach, lies near the small tourist enclave of Rabac.
 It’s a great beach for everyone, from elderly sunbathers to young couples and families with kids.

-Most of Girandella Beach is made up of pebbles, but there are also some parts that are paved or rocky.
-Activities on offer range from banana boating and tubing to playing beach volleyball, picnicking and enjoying a seaside stroll along the promenade.
+Most of Girandella Beach is made of pebbles, but some parts are paved or rocky.
+Activities on offer range from banana boating and tubing to playing beach volleyball, picnicking, and enjoying a seaside stroll along the promenade.

 Hawaiian Cove Beach, Pula

-With its stunningly blue water, Hawaiian Cove Beach is one of the best beaches in the Pula area.
+With its stunningly blue water, Hawaiian Cove Beach is one of the Pula area’s best beaches.
 It’s situated at Verudela Peninsula.
-Consisting of a bright pebble beach, clear and shallow water, flanked and protected on both sides by small rocky promontories, this beach is ideal for children.
+This beach is ideal for children, consisting of a bright pebble beach, clear and shallow water, flanked and protected on both sides by small rocky promontories.

 More adventurous (and older) beach-goers can often be seen jumping into the waters from the rocks.
-This fun and small beach is ideal for an afternoon of undisturbed sunbathing and swimming.
+This fun and small beach are ideal for an afternoon of undisturbed sunbathing and swimming.